Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Acknowledgments

 \section{Acknowledgments}

 The author thanks Sinya Aoki, Ken-Ichi Ishikawa, Issaku Kanamori, Yoshio Kikukawa and Yusuke Namekawa for valuable discussions.
-This work was partially supported by JSPS KAKENHI (Grant Numbers 20H01900, 23H00112, 23H04506, 25H01533); by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Simulation for basic science: approaching the new quantum era, JPMXP1020230411); and by SPIRIT2 2025 of Kyoto University.
+This work was partially supported by JSPS KAKENHI (Grant Numbers JP20H01900, JP23H00112, JP23H04506, JP25H01533); by MEXT as ``Program for Promoting Researches on the Supercomputer Fugaku'' (Simulation for basic science: approaching the new quantum era, JPMXP1020230411); and by SPIRIT2 2025 of Kyoto University.